Silas-Blanchard/CP-499-E-Sports-Lab/README.md

 Installation and operation proceudres can be found here: https://docs.google.com/document/d/1Gbk26AQQR50lvck4qG3Cwwc0CK82GKBLDHK_NAvysS0

-Modify port numbers in the files under /NEW PYW FILES to suit your needs.
+Modify port numbers in the files under /PYW Files to suit your needs.
 The default port is 12345 for our server, which is under Website/server

 The project is currently maintained by @Silas-Blanchard and @qsebso on github Contact us at silasb3435@gmail.com or q_sebso@coloradocollege.edu respectively